simon-ritchie/apysc/docs/_sources/save_overall_html.md.txt

 ## Bundle each JavaScript library to the signle HTML file by the embed_js_libs option

 You can bundle each JavaScript library to the single output HTML file by the `embed_js_libs` optional argument.
-This option maybe useful when you need to pass the output file to the other members.
+This option will maybe be useful when you need to pass the output file to the other members.

 ```py
 from apysc import Stage